-DESIGN GUIDELINES AND VISUAL THEME FOR WAYFINDING AND AMENITY IMPROVEMENTS IMPORTANCE LEVEL
+DESIGN GUIDELINES AND VISUAL THEME FOR WAYFINDING AND AMENITY IMPROVEMENTS

 A recurring message throughout all the engagements and consultations has been in support of improved amenity value and beautification of the harbour structures and area.
-In each of the zones, it has been suggested that the area needs beautification, improved visual amenities, better signage, storytelling boards on heritage and wildlife, more street furniture, featured lighting, gateways to areas/zones to create a sense of "here", destination development, improvements of green spaces, more shade, improved pathways, better connections and so forth.
+In each of the zones, it has been suggested that the area needs beautification, improved visual amenities, better signage, storytelling boards on heritage and wildlife, more street furniture, featured lighting, gateways to areas/ zones to create a sense of "here", destination development, improvements of green spaces, more shade, improved pathways, better connections and so forth.

 The 12 guiding design principles that came out of the initial consultation do not direct this plan to a specific theme for the whole of the harbour.

 To ensure a consistent theme throughout the whole harbour is adhered to in any future activities and developments, a design guide for the look of the harbour should be developed.
 This will incorporate all the characteristics identified in the design principles.
 The harbour area is not an independent area, and the brand of the harbour needs to tie in with the wider town and district.
-In any theme/look and feel/branding discussion, consistency is key in establishing a brand that is recognisable.
+In any theme/look and feel/ branding discussion, consistency is key in establishing a brand that is recognisable.

 Other ongoing projects, such as the Waitaki Whitestone Geopark, need to be considered to ensure that the themes integrate and complement each other.
 For reference, see Appendix 5, which is a guide to strategic design for wayfinding and connections of Ōamaru Harbour and the town centre.

 This guide is the outcome of the research done in the harbour area with best-practice principles for wayfinding and urban design applied.
 It showcases the elements that need to be considered when creating the story of the harbour to form a cohesive experience.
 It uses various examples to illustrate what the harbour could look like when these elements are used together.

 This design guide will give direction and set the rules for the enhancements to the zones: paving, lighting, street furniture, plants and trees, and improvements to walking and cycling connections.
-It will also include the look of the signage and wayfinding.
+It will also include the look of the signage and wayfinding and incorporate the review of appropriate lighting in the Harbour area and associated guidelines into the existing wayfinding project.
+This includes a review of LED lighting effects on people and wildlife.
 Environmental screening, including strategic planting, visual enhancements and interpretation signage, will ensure people using this area have a more memorable and enjoyable experience.

 ARE WE DOING THIS?
 The District Plan Review project team is working with Council on the Harbour Chapter preparing for the public consultation in 2021.
-BUDGET \$50,000
+BUDGET \$75,000

-10. ROADING PROJECTS The following are projects the Council's Roading team is responsible for and is not directly related to the Harbour area, but will have an impact on traffic, parking, functionality and general accessibility of the Harbour area and the town centre.
-CONNECTIONS, TRAFFIC MANAGEMENT AND PARKING A key objective for the Harbour Plan is to continue to improve the harbour area in a planned way that complements and benefits the town centre.
+10. ROADING PROJECTS

+The following are projects the Council's Roading team is responsible for and is not directly related to the harbour area, but will have an impact on traffic, parking, functionality and general accessibility of the harbour area and the town centre.

+CONNECTIONS, TRAFFIC MANAGEMENT AND PARKING

+A key objective for the Harbour Plan is to continue to improve the harbour area in a planned way that complements and benefits the town centre.
 This has been kept at front of mind as the Harbour Area Committee has worked to build a plan for the harbour.
 The development of the town centre recognises that connectivity between the two areas is critical in ensuring both can benefit from the success of one another, encouraging locals and visitors to stay longer and travel between the two areas.
 The southern end of Thames Street where it meets Itchen Street through to the intersection at Humber and Tyne Streets is central to how the areas connect.
-With a small amount of adjustment, this connection could be improved, reducing conflict among vehicles, trains, bikes and pedestrians, resulting in a better link between the harbour and the town centre which would benefit not just the local community but also visitors who are exploring the area.
-At the same time, improving the trail connections to the east of Thames Street, using Humber Street and the swing bridge across Ōamaru Creek, would create another strong link to connect these two areas.
-Increased signage and clear indications of pathways would improve wayfinding abilities, making these connections more obvious and easier to navigate.
-Abley Consultants updated a technical report on the traffic management and wayfinding of the town centre and the harbour, with special attention to parking and traffic flow.
-This report considers the following elements: